 The former parish priest, Fr Patrick Branagan, was appointed in December 1991 following the retirement of Fr Edmund Motherway.
 Fr Pat originally trained as a Dominican, but decided that his vocation rested in parish work.
 He served in parishes in Wolverhampton and Birmingham following his ordination in 1964 with a two year break for a Masters degree in Canon Law in Canada between 1976 and 1978.
 His parish ministry was coupled with service as a Canon Lawyer on the diocesan marriage tribunal for 31 years until the end of 2004.
 Under the leadership of Fr Pat, the involvement of lay people in the parish expanded considerably.
 He encouraged the growth of catechesis and youth work as well as overseeing the development of the church buildings.

-Fr Edmund Motherway died on Thursday 20 December at 3am.
-His Funeral Mass will be celebrated at 12noon on Saturday 22nd December at St. Mary's Church Ladysbridge, County Cork; Burial afterwards in the church grounds.His health had been failing for some time, but being 100 yrs old that is not really surprising.
+Fr Edmund Motherway died on Thursday 20 December 2019 at 3am.
+His Funeral Mass was celebrated at 12noon on Saturday 22nd December at St. Mary's Church Ladysbridge, County Cork; Burial afterwards in the church grounds.His health had been failing for some time, but being 100 yrs old that is not really surprising.
 On 18 December he celebrated 75 years since his ordination in 1943.
 He was Parish Priest at St Peter’s from 1970 until his retirement in 1991.
 May he rest in peace.

 Apart from the parish Masses for him, there will be a Diocesan Mass for the repose of his soul in the New Year